After the incredible time we had last year Vermont in later winter/early spring is now a family tradition and we are so happy about that!

 Tom and I woke up early on Friday morning to drive to Lake George to meet my parents for lunch.
 Sticking with tradition was chose The Silo to fill our stomachs.

 Like last year I ordered the soup and sandwich combo.
 The soup of the day was a disgusting seafood chowder featuring slimy pieces of fake crab.
 My half of sandwich which was tuna was much better.
-I ate that the side of homemade chips.
+I ate that with the side of homemade chips.
+The chips are awesome!

 Tom went with a classic cheese burger which was for sure the safer option.
 It was pretty basic, but tasty none the less.